mehrtash/PEP/README.md

 # PEP: Parameter Ensembling by Perturbation

-This repository is the official implementation of **PEP: Parameter Ensembling by Perturbation.**
+This repository is the official implementation of **PEP: Parameter Ensembling by Perturbation**, which is under review at NeurIPS 2020.
 <!-- > 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials
 -->